Tracking shear mode dynamics across the glass transition in a 2D colloidal system: Results

 In Fig.~\ref{fig1}, we present the experimental dispersion relation of collective shear modes as a function of the dimensionless wave vector $k a$, where $a$ is the average interparticle distance $\approx 22\,\mu m$ (see inset of Fig. \ref{fig1}(c)), for several representative values of the control parameter $\Gamma$, spanning from deep within the amorphous solid phase (panel (a)) to the liquid phase (panel (c)).
 The background color map shows the absolute value of the transverse dynamical structure factor $S_T(k,\omega)$, plotted on a logarithmic scale to enhance contrast and visibility.

 Blue filled symbols indicate the eigenvalues obtained by diagonalizing the dynamical matrix $\mathcal{D}(k)$.
 Green symbols mark the location of the maxima in $S_T(k,\omega)$ along constant-$k$ cuts.
-Finally, the white symbols represent the dispersion relation $\Omega_T(k)$ extracted from Lorentzian fits to $S_T(k,\omega)$,
+Finally, the white symbols represent the dispersion relation $\Omega_T(k)$ extracted from damped harmonic oscillator (DHO) fits to $S_T(k,\omega)$,

 The error bars in Fig. \ref{fig1} indicate the relative linewidth $\Gamma_T(k)$.